LennaHammer/English/EVP/out/words_adjective.md

 ## 1128. inside ## adjective [always before noun]
  UNDER SURFACE
 [B2]in or on the part of something under its surface
-- He put the documents carefully in his inside pocket.
+- He put the documents carefully in his inside `pocket`.

 ## 1129. instant ## adjective
 /ˈɪn.stənt/
 [B2]happening immediately, without any delay
-- This type of account offers you instant access to your money.
+- This type of account offers you instant `access` to your money.
-- Contrary to expectations, the movie was an instant success.
+- Contrary to expectations, the movie was an instant `success`.

 ## 1130. intellectual ## adjective
 /ˌɪn.təlˈek.tʃu.əl/ THOUGHT